 - The human right to continue having relationships with extended family, including grandparents, aunts, uncles and cousins.

-- The human right to spend time with both parents, especially the parent who does not have physical and/or legal custody.
+- The human right to spend time with both parents, especially the parent who does not have physical and/or legal custody, including traveling out of state.

 - The human right not to have either parent talk disparagingly about the other parent.